Venice to Poreč8 Days & 7 Nights 4.8 Read 8 reviews

 Surrounded by a park, this upscale hotel with marble floors and Venetian art is 1.3 km from the Bologna Centrale/Venezia S.Lucia train station, and 16 km from the Peggy Guggenheim Collection within an 18th-century waterfront palace.

 After taking delivery of the bikes this morning, it's time to leave Mestre to cycle the first few kilometres, to Tronchetto Island before taking to the Venetian waterways.
 First taking the ferry and then the vaporetto, passing in front of Piazza San Marco, to reach Punta Sabbioni, the southernmost point of the Adriatic coast, located to the north of Venice.

 From here, it’s a wonderful easy, flat cycle north eastwards along the beaches of the Adriatic coast.
 There are numerous opportunities to relax and swim, so be sure to pack swim gear and a picnic lunch.
 Staying overnight in one of the many characterful small towns along this famous coastline, depending on availability.

-Located in a peaceful, secluded area just 150 metres from the beach with views out over the striking Adriatic Coast.
+Stay in the Hotel Maregolf, located in a peaceful, secluded location just 150 metres from the beach with views out over the striking Adriatic Coast.
 Caorle town centre is just a quick bike ride away for an evening exploration.
-The hotel has an outdoor swimming pool, large sun deck, café/bar, restaurant, and massage room (treatments are at an additional charge and pre-booking is recommended).

 This morning the route heads north towards the Julian Alps, leaving the sea behind.
 Travelling along quiet country roads, passing through an area with a multitude of “Valli da Pesca” (stretches of lagoon enclosed by earthen dikes where extensive fish farming is practised) and “casoni” (constructions used by fishermen in the past during the fishing season).